ArthurHlt/gridana/README.md

 - [x] Show all alerts aggregate by a probe and identifier as cards in an overlay
 - [x] Show all alerts on a side nav
 - [x] Options to see/hide silenced alert
-- [x] Js cron to remove expired alert which has been silenced on alerting system (alertmanager doesn't send that alert has been silenced, other driver could do the same)
 - [x] Push notification (on ui and OS/browser notification system) when receiving a firing alert (Potentially, have an option to see when they are resolved too)
 - [x] Silence alert from ui if driver support it.